ErikVerheul/OneBacklog/README.md

 Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.

 ## Demo
-The MVP is online.
+A demo of the current stable version is online.
 Try https://onebacklog.net, signin as demo user and give me your feedback by registering your most wanted features and found defects in the application itself.
 See the <b>release nodes</b> by clicking on the version number in the header of the app.

 ## Build Setup